Honors in Biological Sciences

 Honors Program Committee Chair: Richard Zitomer, 442-4300 or firstname.lastname@example.org

-The honors program is designed for outstanding students in programs leading to the B.S. degree in either Biology or the interdisciplinary major in Biochemistry and Molecular Biology.
+The honors program is designed for outstanding students in programs leading to the B.S. degree in either Biology or Interdisciplinary Studies with a concentration in Biochemistry and Molecular Biology.
 Students may apply for admission to the honors program by submitting a letter of request to the departmental honors committee no later than April 15 of the freshman or sophomore year (for admission for the fall) or November 15 of the sophomore year (for admission in the spring).
 Junior transfers may apply at the time of their admission to the University.
 Students found acceptable by the committee must find a research adviser to supervise the independent study leading to an HONORS THESIS.

 The requirements for admission include: (1) the candidate must declare the major and have completed (or have in progress at time of application) 12 credits of course work required for the biology major, including A BIO 120 & 121 and A BIO 201 & 202Z; (2) an overall grade point average of 3.50; (3) a grade point average of 3.50 in courses required for the major; and (4) a written recommendation from an adviser, professor or teaching assistant if possible.
 Primary emphasis will be placed on indications of academic ability and maturity sufficient for applicants to complete with distinction a program involving independent research.